diprefranco/ngrx-fundamentals/README.md

 # ![App Screenshot](https://github.com/diprefranco/ngrx-fundamentals/blob/main/src/assets/app-screenshot.png)

+## About The Project
+This app implements a basic CRUD using NgRx for state management.
+It is designed as part of the *NgRx Fundamentals* course.

-## Technical aspects
+## Technical Aspects
+- **In-Memory Backend**: The app uses Angular's In-Memory Web API library to simulate a backend server.
-Note there is no real back‑end server for this application.
-It uses the Angular in‑memory Web API library, which emulates a back‑end server and supports basic CRUD operations.
-Any changes you make to the data are only in memory.
-They are lost if you refresh the browser or restart the application.
+  Changes to data are not persisted and will be lost if you refresh the browser or restart the app.

 ## Usage
 To run the site locally, clone this repository and navigate to the root directory.
 Then, install the dependencies with:<br />